practicalli/spacemacs/work-in-progress.md

 ## Configure autocomplete to use a key or a delay

 Sometimes autocomplete is a bit slow in Clojure.

 is it possible to trigger the autocomplete popup with a key ? i find the popup useful some of the time, but having it trigger automatically drives me nuts...

-try adjusting `auto-completion-idle-delay`
+try adjusting either

+`auto-completion-idle-delay`
+`company-idle-delay`

-@ag i seem to be using company, rather than auto-complete so i have `company-idle-delay` - i'd much rather have the popup be manual though - if i want auto-complete then i know and want it quickly, if i don't want it i don't ever want it to appear ag [5:24 PM] then try `company-auto-complete`
+- i'd much rather have the popup be manual though - if i want auto-complete then i know and want it quickly, if i don't want it i don't ever want it to appear
+`company-auto-complete`